Calorique

 How Quark Fits Into a Diet

-Low-fat quark is useful when you want a high-protein dairy food with fewer calories than many yogurts, cottage cheese bowls, or dessert-style dairy snacks.
+Plain low-fat quark is useful when you want a high-protein dairy food with modest calories for breakfast bowls, snacks, or savory dips.

 Pair quark with berries, banana, oats, whey, nuts, cinnamon, cocoa, or savory herbs depending on whether you need a breakfast bowl, snack, or high-protein dessert.